m-darrigo/BrainAgePrediction-ABIDE/README.md

 - **Documentation (docs):**
   - Produced using Sphinx.
   - Accessible on Read the Docs.
-  - Can be generated locally.
+  - Can be generated locally with make command.
   - Utilizes `intersphinx_mapping` for navigation.

 ## Scripts and Notebooks